Overjoy: Career

-Additionally a radio premiere on LA's Morning Becomes Eclectic, hosted by legendary LA staple Jason Bentley helped secure the deal for the band in their hometown.
+Additionally, a radio premiere on LA's Morning Becomes Eclectic, hosted by Jason Bentley helped secure the deal for the band in their hometown.
 Over 100 more spins on 89.9 KCRW in Santa Monica followed helping propel the band even further into the lexicon and on the tongues of music lovers and DJs internationally.
-Editorial features in Flaunt Magazine and Vice's Noisey followed also helping push their sound in new ears across the globe.
-This was truly beginning to become a universal enterprise as the band's motto from day one was #LOVEEVERYBODY.
+Editorial features in Flaunt Magazine and Vice's Noisey also followed.

 2019 saw the release of "Sey U Want Me Back" - the band's first release as a duo.
-It received a primetime slot on West LA's cutting edge dance station FREAKS ONLY FM hosted by DJ and presenter Travis Holcombe, as did the recedding single "Nobody Dances" both released through InGROOVES distribution home to labels such as Stones Throw, etc.
+It received a primetime slot on West LA's cutting edge dance station FREAKS ONLY FM hosted by DJ and presenter Travis Holcombe, as did the preceding single, "Nobody Dances" both released through InGROOVES' distribution home to labels such as Stones Throw.

-In 2020, the duo received amazing news that they had been handpicked to play at Okeechobee Festival in Okeechobee, Florida.
+In 2020, the duo played at Okeechobee Festival in Okeechobee, Florida.
 It was a true homecoming for singer Lex Famous, and they were more than thrilled to be on the lineup with Australian friends and label mates Rufus Du Sol and Crooked Colors.
 The duo played a laid play DJ set that created a legion of new friends and fans.
 Also on the bill were Mumford & Sons, Vampire Weekend, Ghostland Observatory, GUNNA, Durante, The Phamtoms, Blood Orange, Bob Moses, Moonboots, and Soul Clap.
-The show truly was a amazing experience but it was all bittersweet as the COVID lockdowns that would plague our society for two years begin just as the duo arrived back in LA - Everything had changed and nothing would ever be the same again.